diogo-aos/iseg_pg_aaiml_intro_python/markdown/3_aula2.md

 ## Exercise
 ### Politics and investments

 - A country will have elections.
-There are 8 parties.
+There are K parties relevant parties (which you can select).
 - The winning party will govern for 8 years.
 - The party's policies will influence the annual return rate (ARR) over some type of investments.
 - A forecaster has provided you with a base ARR.